 To attach these documents, please select the blue “New Attachment” button listed on the left-hand side of the “Overview” page as shown below:

 VIII.
-The Experiential Learning team will review your submission and let you know if anything needs to be corrected or added within two business days.
+The Experiential Learning team will review your submission and let you know if anything needs to be corrected or added within 3-5 business days**.
 If everything is good to go, the Experiential Learning team will begin the approval process.
 You will see that your status has been changed to “Being Approved” when this happens.
 Once you see this status has changed to “Being Approved,” you can be assured that an automatic email has been sent to your assigned academic adviser.
 Once the academic adviser has approved the experience, an automated email is sent to your assigned workplace supervisor* with the approval instructions.
 On the “Overview” page, you will be able to track the approval process of all your approvers.

 *Many corporate email accounts have strong firewalls in place, so we understand that in some cases the automated email may not get to the supervisor.
 If that happens, please email firstname.lastname@example.org and we can personally send the supervisor the approval link.